Kuno Veeber

 Kuno Veeber (18 February 1898 – 1 January 1929) was an Estonian painter and graphic artist whose career began in the late 1910s.

 Early life

 Kuno Veeber was born Kuno Bernard Weber at Adila manor, Hageri Parish (now part of Kohila Parish) to Konstantin Villibald Weber and Bertha Louise Weber (née Gildemann).
-He was the second eldest of five sons.
+He was the second eldest of six sons.
 The family later Estonianized the surname from 'Weber' to the more Estonian 'Veeber'.
 Kuno Veeber began his artistic studies at the Ants Laikmaa Studio School in Tallinn in 1916.
 After graduating from Tallinn Nikolai I Gymnasium in 1917, he briefly went on to study medical science at the University of Tartu.
 From 1919 until 1920, during the Estonian War of Independence, Veeber served as a cyclist in the Estonian Army.
 Following the war, he worked as a laborer on the construction of the new Estonian Parliament building (Riigikogu) on Toompea Hill in Tallinn.